pscl4rke/priorityprefix/README.md

 * Can handle custom levels as well as Python's five standard ones.
 * Ensures that each line of a multiline log message is correctly prefixed.
+* Also applies a prefix to uncaught exceptions.

 ## Usage in your Application